mnr/writing-wip/hotmeal.md

 Onwards to his next call.

-"Hello, I'm Araci Belo," he says.
-The AI fielding calls for Abundancy isn't impressed; It might even be broken.
+“Hello, I’m Araci Belo,” he says.
+The AI fielding calls for Abundancy isn’t impressed; It might even be broken.
 It is a virtual puppet projected into his room, only showing a gray outline of a humanoid.
 There is no face and the normal signs of life are missing.

-"I'm investigating the death of Dakota Williams," Araci says.
+“I’m investigating the death of Dakota Williams,” Araci says.

 Nothing.

-"I can get a search warrant if necessary," tries Araci.
-"I can have you audited and put your non-profit status on hold."
+“I can get a search warrant if necessary,” tries Araci.
+“I can have you audited and put your non-profit status on hold.”

 The gray humanoid abruptly gains nuances of life.
-Its head tracks Araci's movement; its left hand fidgets.
+Its head tracks Araci’s movement; its left hand fidgets.
 The right moves an unseen control.
 It speaks.

 “Detective Araci, we’re not stupid.
 Please don’t threaten us with legal action you can’t follow up on,” says whoever is behind the puppet.
 “However, since you’re investigating what happened to Dakota, I want to make certain you’re aware of all the facts.”